Ahish9009/Cosmos-Drive-Dreams/cosmos-transfer-lidargen/README.md

 ## Cosmos-Transfer-LidarGen Diffusion Model

 The RGB-conditioned LiDAR generation model generates LiDAR range maps from multi-view RGB images, enabling 3D spatial understanding for 2D visual data.
+On a single NVIDIA A100-SXM4-80GB GPU, our diffusion model takes around 160 seconds to generate a single Lidar range map from multi-view images.

 **Model Performance:**
 We run inference on 200 samples and compute the chamfer distance between the generated lidar and the real lidar within the range of [5, 65] meters, here are some statics: